 At this stage we focus on the development and application of more advanced executive functioning and coping skills, such as:

 - Following more complex directions or game rules

 - Organization of belongings

 - Planning individually and as a group to meet particular goals, by learning to consider the steps necessary to achieve the goal

 - Increasing flexibility and learning to adjust expectations in various situations, including those that involve peers

 - Further development of appropriate expression and regulation of positive and negative feelings

 - Continued development of coping strategies that can be utilized in any situation

-Sleepaway camp also provides our campers with a wonderful opportunity to practice being away from home, family, and school in a supportive and caring environment.
+Sleepaway camp also provides our participants with a wonderful opportunity to practice being away from home, family, and school in a supportive and caring environment.
 Learning to live in a group setting is empowering and helps to prepare our campers for their potential transition to college and adult living.

 Independent living skills that are addressed include: